-According to Ayurveda, if honey is consumed in excess and if it is not digested, it can lead Ama formation (undigested food that creates toxicity or poisoning) which is itself a poison and can be fatal according to Ayurveda.
+According to Ayurveda, if honey is consumed in excess and if it is not digested, it can lead to Ama formation (undigested food that creates toxicity or poisoning) which is itself a poison and can be fatal according to Ayurveda.

-Similarly, consumption of honey with warm water can cause chemical changes in the stomach which can have adverse (toxic) effects on the body.
+Similarly, the consumption of honey with warm water can cause chemical changes in the stomach which can have adverse (toxic) effects on the body.

 Old Honey Benefits, Purana Madhu (Old Honey)

 As per Ayurveda honey that is one year or more old is called old honey.
 Ayurveda also states that recently collected honey (new honey) may not pacify Kapha which may lead to further obesity or weight gain.
 Sometimes it can also cause diarrhea.
 Whereas old honey can help in reducing weight or obesity due to its Grahi, Lekhana (scraping), and Kapha pacifying properties.

 - Old honey is Grahi (improves digestive fire digestion), absorbent, beneficial in diarrhea, irritable bowel syndrome (IBS)

 - Lekhana (Scaping) — Removes Malas (impure substances) from the body), balances Kapha dosha, is beneficial in respiratory disorders and heart disease, and is beneficial in the problem of cholesterol.

 - Rasa (Taste) — sweet and slightly astringent